New South Wales FP Pay Bus

-The FP paybuses were a series of thirteen small 4 wheel railbuses built for the Department of Railways New South Wales between 1937 and 1970.
+The FP Pay Bus are a series of thirteen small 4 wheel railbuses built for the Department of Railways New South Wales between 1937 and 1970.
 The rail buses were intended for use on branch lines whose low passenger numbers did not warrant the use of a larger railmotor.

 FP1

 FP1 was designed by the Road Motor Vehicles section of the Department of Railways & constructed by Waddingtons.
 It was placed into service on 7 July 1937.
 It was originally powered by a Ford Mercury V8 side-valve petrol engine with a 4-speed truck-style gear box and two 30 impgal fuel tanks.
 Entry was via a central door on one side only and had seating for 17 persons.
 The driving position was at one end only with the driver sitting on the right hand side beside the engine.
 The rail bus was fitted with 34 in diameter wheels with a 13 ft 2 in long wheelbase.
 The body was 20 ft 0 in long and 7 ft 0 in wide.

 By 1938, it had been converted into a pay bus and was used for the transport of pays to the more remote parts of the New South Wales railway system.
 In 1964, it was fitted with a new Ford Thames V8 petrol engine.
 FP1 was withdrawn from service on 3 October 1968 and was handed over to the New South Wales Rail Transport Museum (now the NSW Rail Museum) on 27 March 1969 for preservation.
 Between August 2008 and July 2009, FP1 was fully restored at Eveleigh Railway Workshops by RailCorp apprentices.
 After being displayed on the concourse at Central station, it was returned to Thirlmere.